-Another work on your reading list is Arthur Koestler's The Act of Creation.
+Another valuable work on on discovery is Arthur Koestler's The Act of Creation.
 Like Eco, Koestler wrote novels and thought very deeply about imaginative reasoning and discovery.
 He describes a process he called bisociation, wherein the mind makes leaps from one frame of reference to another.
 Quite recently, in their work Turbulent Mirror, Briggs and Peat have given an account of bisociation in terms of the theory of chaotic processes.
 This is fascinating stuff and leads to some very current research on complex phenomena.
+Unfortuately, Koestler's work is out of print.
+For years I assigned this book as required reading in this course.

-C. Any Hope for a Normative Theory of Discovery ?
+C. Any Hope for a Normative Theory of Discovery?

 The work Scientific Discovery: Computational Explorations of the Creative Processes (Langley, Simon, Bradshaw, & Zytkow) attracted attention since it suggested that there might be a logic for discovery, at least within the context of science, that could be implemented by a computer.
 This work and other computationally-oriented works to be mentioned are held in reverence by Margaret Boden, whose book The Creative Mind: Myths and Mechanisms has also been influential.
-Other persons in Al and elsewhere argue that there was actually no discovery but only hindsight revealed in the work of Langley et al. Whether a computer can be truly imaginative is a controversial issue at present.
+Other persons in AI and elsewhere argue that there was actually no discovery but only hindsight revealed in the work of Langley et al. Whether a computer can be truly imaginative is a controversial issue at present.